BlingADing/hello-world/README.md

 This is Bling A Ding.
 I like programming and - in a general perspective - Java.
 Otherwise there are some many things on Earth I like that storage on Github is much too limited to write them down here.

-Keep in mind: this is a playground, so enjoy!
+Keep in mind: this is a playground, so enjoy!!